AbudiAharon/Mission1/README.md

 2. config your comfiguring in the casc_configs folder.
 3. add plugins as you wish in the plugins.txt file.
 4. run the project with "docker-compose up" command.
-5. check your jenkins in localhost:50000.
+5. Check your jenkins in localhost:8080.